Codeinwp/wp-product-review/readme.txt

 > If you want to see a live demo of the review plugin + rich snippets you can check <a href="http://dev2.themeisle.com/reviewgine/?p=11">http://dev2.themeisle.com/reviewgine/?p=11</a>.

-If you wanna learn more about the <a href="http://www.codeinwp.com/blog/fastest-wordpress-hosting/" rel="friend">fastest WordPress hosting</a> or which <a href="http://www.codeinwp.com/blog/15-best-wordpress-review-themes/" rel="friend">review themes</a> are playing nice with WP Product review, checkout our blog.

 ### Why to get the PRO add-ons ?